 Make the bars.
 Pour the mixture into the prepared baking pan.
 Gently spread it into an even layer with a rubber spatula.
 If your spatula begins sticking, spritz with the nonstick cooking spray.

-Do not be tempted to press down hard on the mixture because this will make your treats more compact and have less crunch.
+Do not press down hard on the mixture.
+This will make your treats more compact and less crunchy.

 Let the treats cool for about an hour, then cut into rectangles with a sharp knife.

-Decorate!
-Melt the candy melts in separate bowls for about a minute and stir until smooth.
-When the melts are at the desired temperature, dip the krispie treats into the melted candy.
+When the melts are at the desired temperature, dip the krispie treats about halfway into the melted candy.
 Use a knife or spoon to spread it into an even-ish layer and add candy eyeballs.

-You can create a little texture with a spoon or knife after you’ve spread the candy melts over the krispie treats.
+You can create a little texture with a spoon or knife after you’ve spread the melted candy.
 Do this before you add the eyeball sprinkles to give your monsters some texture.

-Let the treats sit for another 30-45 minutes, or until the candy is set, and enjoy!
+Let sit for another 30-45 minutes, or until the candy is set.
+Then enjoy the festive Halloween rice krispie treats!

 Erin’s Easy Entertaining Tips

-If you want to share these at a party or another entertaining event, here are some ideas for you:
+If you want to share these at a party or another event, here are some ideas:

-- Make the krispie treats the day before the event.
-When they’re totally cool, cover with plastic wrap, and keep at room temperature.
+- Make the treats the day before.
+When they’re cool, cover with plastic wrap, and keep at room temperature.

 - Double or triple the recipe.
-This one makes 12 treats, depending on the size, and if you think your guests will want or need more, definitely plan ahead and make more.
+This one makes 12 treats, depending on the size.
+If you think your guests will want or need more, definitely plan ahead and make more.

 - Alternately, use store-bought krispie treats.
-If you don’t have time to make them on your own, purchase the pre-packaged ones from the store and just decorate them!
+If you don’t have time to make them on your own, purchase the pre-packaged ones and decorate!

-- Decorate the monsters with enough time to set them on a platter for guests to choose.
+- Decorate the monsters with enough time to set them on a platter.
 Have fun with ‘em and use all kinds of colors and candy eyeballs.
 While I used white, black and orange candy melts, green and purple would be awesome options for more, too.

 - Let your guests decorate the monsters.
 Wouldn’t it be fun to get guests in on the decorating?
-If hosting kids and adults, let the adults handle the candy melts, as they get pretty hot, and let the kids handle the spreading of the candy melts (depending on their ages), as well as the candy eyeballs.
+If hosting kids and adults, let the adults handle the candy melts, and let the kids spread the melts and decorate.

 Frequently Asked Questions